ArcaneNibble/cnoidal/format_notes.md

 #### `LT_SECTION_ZDICTIONARY`

-This section is always compressed.
-TODO TODO TODO
+This section is always compressed with gzip and will be explained later in this document.

 ### Linear LXT